suewonjp/civilizer/README.md

 1. Download the latest source code
      - Press ***Clone or download*** button above
 1. Uncompress the downloaded package and go to that directory
-1. From there, open a commandline tool or terminal so that you can execute shell commands
-1. Just execute the following command
+1. Just execute the following command from the command line
     - Windows Users:
         - _gradlew.bat all_
     - Other OS Users:
         - _./gradlew all_
 1. And just wait.
 It might take more than several minutes especially for the first time to build
+1. You can find the output package in the **build** directory
+    - e.g., {uncompressed-folder}/build/civilizer.{version-notation}.zip

 Refer to [this page](https://github.com/suewonjp/civilizer/wiki/Building-Civilizer) for more advanced topics about build or development.